 Venture into Kootenay National Park

-To fully appreciate the park’s splendor, take a leisurely drive down Hwy 93S that connects Banff to Radium Hot Springs, and plan a day of scenic stops.
+To fully appreciate the park’s splendor, take a leisurely drive down Hwy 93S, which connects Banff to Radium Hot Springs, and plan a day of scenic stops.
 At every turn, be mesmerized by panoramic mountain vistas, crystal-clear lakes, and lush Douglas Fir trees.

 Hiking enthusiasts can rejoice as there are plenty of trails for all skill levels to explore.
-One of the best family friendly things to do in the park is walk along Marble Canyon.
-Another easy hike is the hike to the colorful Paint Pots!
+One of the best family-friendly things to do in the park is walk along Marble Canyon.
+Beyond that another easy hike is the hike to the colorful Paint Pots!

 Stroll Through the Cascade Gardens

 If you’re strolling around Downtown Banff in the summer you can’t miss a stop at Cascade Gardens.
-It’s located behind Park Canada’s building right at the end of Banff Ave.
+It’s located behind Park Canada’s building right at the end of Banff Ave and easy to walk to.
 From the garden, you get great views of Mount Rundle and Cascade.
 This should go without saying, but don’t pick the flowers, please.

 Head to Peyto Lake